 The Squire of Charlcote, says Mr. D'Ewes, was the wonder and amusement of the country round.
 He excluded all visitors from the hall, living there, 'like hermit poor,' on the venison and wild rabbits of its spacious park.
 Although a clergyman by profession, and educated at Oxford, he indulged in the most extraordinary liberties with the Queen's vernacular.
 Once a year-and once only-he issued to the surrounding gentry cards of invitation to what he styled 'a cold collection;' when calling attention to the ancestral portraits suspended round the walls of the apartment, he regularly introduced them to his visitors with the following remarkable speech: "These, ladies and gentlemen, are my postasses."
-Passing a summer on the coast, it was his boast that he had evaded the knavish designs of hotel and lodging-house becomes upon the wealthy Lord of Charleste, by travelling 'in a coar'. keepers upon the wealthy Lord of Charlcote, by travelling 'in a cog.'
-A poor exiled Frenchman resided in his village, quietly pursuing the profes-sion of an artist.
+Passing a summer on the coast, it was his boast that he had evaded the knavish designs of hotel and lodging-house keepers upon the wealthy Lord of Charlcote, by travelling 'in a cog.'
+A poor exiled Frenchman resided in his village, quietly pursuing the profession of an artist.
 By the joint warrant of the then Lord Warwick-another Dogberry -and his own, he commits him to prison under the conviction that he had caged the conqueror of Marengo in disguise.
 Young D'Ewes, desirous of propitiating this second Master Shallow, used to introduce himself and basket, stored with an offering of pike and perch newly taken from the brook, exactly at noon, by a modest ring at the hall bell.
-A matronly serving woman conducted him to the parlour, where sat the lord and lady of Charlcote, discussing a dish of deer's fry, and he was always invited to par-take.
-Then followed a glass of home-made wine, a present of sixpence for schoolhow disburgement, and what the little february prized more than all schoolboy disbursement, and what the little fisherman prized more than all, unreserved permission to explore every nook and corner of the beautiful stream that meandered through the park, and the green meadows be-yond, which was the object of his visit.
-"Peace be to their manes !" adds the recipient of these hospitalities.
+A matronly serving woman conducted him to the parlour, where sat the lord and lady of Charlcote, discussing a dish of deer's fry, and he was always invited to partake.
+Then followed a glass of home-made wine, a present of sixpence for schoolboy disbursement, and what the little fisherman prized more than all, unreserved permission to explore every nook and corner of the beautiful stream that meandered through the park, and the green meadows be-yond, which was the object of his visit.
+"Peace be to their manes!" adds the recipient of these hospitalities.
 "Their memory is associated with some of the happiest moments of my life; and although the mysterious economy of the old hall has been replaced by the profuse and noble expenditure of the present race, and errant schoolboys are no longer free to poach in the preserves, or lunch on deer's fry with its proprietor, still there is a lingering charm about the olden time of --, which no modern magnificence can dispel."